orbitalquark/textadept/docs/api.md

 #### `io.quick_open`(*paths, filter*)

-Prompts the user to select files to be opened from *paths*, a string directory path or list of directory paths, using a filtered list dialog.
+Prompts the user to select files to be opened from *paths*, a string directory path or list of directory paths, using a list dialog.
 If *paths* is `nil`, uses the current project's root directory, which is obtained from `io.get_project_root()`.
 String or list *filter* determines which files to show in the dialog, with the default